pipebots/ros2-examples/README.md

 * Combined server that offers a message publisher, service server and action server with a client that uses all three interfaces.
-* A server offering a single service with a client that uses that service.
-* A server offering a single action with a client that uses that action.
-* A server offering a subscriber with a client and launch file.